UPPMAX/R-matlab-julia-HPC/lesson_plans/20250324_richel/README.md

 16:00 | Summary and evaluation  |.

 - [ ] Next course iteration: make 'Load and run R' point to documentation more

+I want to make the course more useful and NIASS wide, mostly pointing to documentation.

 - [ ] In the next course iteration: use more active learning methods in this session

 - [ ] In the simultaneous session, stay formal

 - [For next time] RB: suggest to make ‘Batch’ 15 minutes longer and remove a session, in the next course iteration

+These are the learning outcomes for which I have 45 minutes:

+- find the module to be able to run R
+- load the module to be able to run R
+- run the R interpreter
+- run the R command to get the list of installed R packages
+- run an R script from the command-line

+Clusters used in the course (as taken from 'The important info about the course' document):

+– COSMOS
+- Dardel
+- Kebnekaise
+- Rackham
+- Tetralith